Choosing a Floor for Your Open-Plan Area

 Recognising how you will be using the space will help you determine the durability of the floors.
 For example, in kitchen and dining spaces the floor needs to withstand possible food and drink spills (some of which contain oils) and heavy foot traffic (especially if you have a large family or you like to entertain guests).
 Your dining space may need to withstand scratches from tables and chairs being moved around and people coming and going.
 Additionally, you’d want your floors to match the rest of your living space aesthetic like the textures and design of the kitchen cabinetry, the material of the dining set and the fabric or leather of the lounge furniture.

 2. What kind of family are you?

-3. If you were to walk into the house as a potential buyer, would you be happy with the floor?
+3. If you were a potential buyer for your home, would you like the floor?